Frequently Asked Questions

 You will find details of our entry requirements here.

-Do I have to have a degree in Economics to get an offer?
+Do I have to have a degree in economics to get an offer?

-You must have, or expect to obtain, a degree specialising mainly in economics of first or upper second class honours standard from a British university or the equivalent from an overseas university.
-This means you should have achieved a good standard in undergraduate courses in microeconomics, macroeconomics and econometrics/economic statistics at an intermediate level.
+You must have, or expect to obtain, a degree specialising mainly in the economics of first or upper second class honours standard from a British university or the equivalent from an overseas university.
+This means you should have achieved a good standard in undergraduate courses in microeconomics, macroeconomics, and econometrics/economic statistics at an intermediate level.

 What MSc programmes do you offer?